MathieuGoux/plugin.audio.rainwave/README.md

 Version 1.0.0.

-An addon for Kodi based on the (https://rainwave.cc/api4/)[Rainwave API4] for playing the different stations (All, Overclocked Remixes, Chiptunes etc.) and display a dialog box akin to the (https://rainwave.cc/twitch)[Twitch Widget].
+An addon for Kodi based on the (https://rainwave.cc/api4/)[Rainwave Api] for playing the different stations (All, Overclocked Remixes, Chiptunes etc.) and display a dialog box akin to the (https://rainwave.cc/twitch)[Twitch Widget].

 Some pointers: